jakehildreth/Public-AD-Scripts/USAGE_EXAMPLES.md

 !!!
 PRODUCTION RESET MODE - LIVE DOMAIN IMPACT !!!
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-This will reset PRODUCTION KrbTgt account passwords!
+This will reset PRODUCTION Krbtgt account passwords!
 This will cause ALL Kerberos tickets to be invalidated!
 Users and services will need to re-authenticate!